Licenses & Designations

 All of our appraisal staff hold current certifications or licenses from the State of California.
 This type of licensing represents the minimum level of qualification needed to be a professional appraiser.
 Those who hold General Certifications have proven their ability to perform appraisals on all types of real estate by taking extensive education, accumulating 3,000 hours of field appraisal experience, and passing an examination.
 State certified appraisers are also required to take 56 hours of continuing education every four years.

-Along with state certifications, some members of the firm hold one or more of the following:
+Along with state certifications, members of the firm also hold one or more of the following:

 The MAI designation is awarded by the Appraisal Institute, the worlds leading organization of real estate appraisers.
 This designation is held by fewer than 5% of appraisers across the United States and it is generally considered to be evidence of the highest level of achievement in the industry.
 Appraisers who have earned the MAI designation are required to have a four-year college degree, pass several rigorous educational classes, receive credit for 4,500 hours of specialized appraisal experience, undergo a peer review process to ensure high ethical standards, pass a comprehensive examination covering a wide body of knowledge, and receive a passing grade on a demonstration appraisal report involving an income-producing property.
 Once designated, MAIs must adhere to a strict code of professional ethics and obtain 100 hours of continuing education every four years.